 “Creativity is the fun of putting together unexpected ideas”

-An avid reader (who read under the bedclothes and in the bath), as a young girl, Hazel Edwards wrote her first novel in grade six, a mystery about adventurous children stuck in a mine.
-This passion for writing continued and after working in a secondary school and lecturing at teachers’ college, aged twenty-seven, Hazel published her first novel, ‘General Store’, a book based on life in a rural town and now in the UnTapped literary heritage collection.
+An avid reader (who read under the bedclothes as a young girl), Hazel Edwards wrote her first novel in grade six, a mystery about adventurous children stuck in a mine.
+After working in a secondary school and lecturing at Teachers’ College, Hazel published her first novel aged twenty-seven, ‘General Store’.

 It is Hazel’s third published work that is her best known, the children’s picture book classic, ‘There’s a Hippopotamus on Our Roof Eating Cake’.
 This special imaginary friend has been cherished by children and parents alike and led to the dubious honour of Hazel being referred to as ‘the Hippo Lady’.

 Since its publication in 1980, the age-less Hippopotamus on the roof has been reprinted annually, evolved into a series of seven picture books, inspired a junior chapter book, classroom play scripts, a musical stage production and a short movie.
-The Hippopotamus books have also been translated into Mandarin, Braille and Auslan signing for the hearing impaired and were presented as an official Australian Government gift to the children of Princess Mary of Denmark.
+The Hippopotamus books have also been translated into Mandarin, Braille, Auslan and were presented as an official Australian Government gift to the children of Princess Mary of Denmark.

 Whilst Hazel loves creating quirky, feisty characters for newly independent readers in her easy-to-read junior chapter books (such as Sleuth Astrid the mind-reading chook), she writes for all ages and has published over 220 books across a range of subjects and genres.

-A fan of interesting and unusual locations, Hazel has been a guest writer-in-residence at the former Fremantle Prison (now the Fremantle Children’s Literature Centre), the Mt Newman mining community in outback WA, a visiting author to Pasir Ridge International School in East Kalimantan, Indonesia and an author ambassador to Youfu West Street International School in Nanjing, China.
+A fan of interesting and unusual locations, Hazel has been a guest writer-in-residence at the former Fremantle Prison (now the Fremantle Children’s Literature Centre), the Mount Newman mining community in outback WA, a visiting author to Pasir Ridge International School in Indonesia and an author ambassador to Youfu West Street International School in Nanjing, China.